arthurgritzky/APR-Turtlebot/README.md

 Compile the comander:
 g++ comander.cpp -o comander.o -lrt

-(Note it’s important to execute the commander last, because listener scan and odom are responsible for creation the shared memory onto which the commander attaches)
+(Note it’s important to execute the comander last, because listener scan and odom are responsible for creation the shared memory and semaphores onto which the commander attaches)

 ./lidarScan